NelisW/ipynb2tex/README.md

 ipynb2tex
 =========
+This script reads IPython 3.x files (nbformat 4).
+There is still a warning on a deprecated function call which will be attended to in due time.

 Yet another IPython notebook to LaTeX converter - this one exports clean code easily absorbed in other reports.